On the geometric and Riemannian structure of the spaces of group equivariant non-expansive operators: Abstract

 \section{Abstract}

-Group equivariant non-expansive operators have been recently proposed as basic components in topological data analysis and deep learning.
-In this paper we study some geometric properties of the spaces of group equivariant operators and show how a space $\mathcal{F}$ of group equivariant non-expansive operators can be endowed with the structure of a Riemannian manifold, so making available the use of gradient descent methods for the minimization of cost functions on $\mathcal{F}$.
+Group equivariant non-expansive operators have been recently proposed as basic components in topological data analysis and geometric deep learning.
+In this paper we study some geometric properties of the spaces of group equivariant operators and show how a space $\mathcal{F}$ of group equivariant non-expansive operators can be endowed with the structure of a Riemannian manifold, making available the use of gradient descent methods for the minimization of cost functions on $\mathcal{F}$.
+Our mathematical model takes into account the probability distribution defined on the data space.
 As an application of this approach, we also describe a procedure to select a finite set of representative group equivariant non-expansive operators in the considered manifold.